wavefrontHQ/docs/pages/doc/ui_dashboards.md

 ## Delete and Recover a Deleted Dashboard

 You can delete a single or multiple dashboards that you no longer need.
 After you delete a dashboard it is moved to the trash for 30 days before it gets permanently deleted.
-If a dashboard is permanently deleted, you cannot restore it.
-Only a Super Admin user can try to restore a permanently deleted dashboard.
+If a dashboard is permanently deleted, has been permanently deleted users will no longer be able to restore it without the assistance of a Super Admin, see [Recover a Permanently Deleted Dashboard](access.html#recover-a-permanently-deleted-dashboard).

 **To delete a dashboard:**